 But besides the personal issue, the instructions they provide on using it doesn’t really provide much examples, but rather an “index” of the tools functions and what it can do.
 Even though I’ve used keyword tools before, one of the things that VERY common is that most of them provide their own parameters and this can easily be confusing to someone like me.

 Is it taking figures from free tools?

-It looks like a lot of the keyword information you’re provided by Nichebot Classic is coming from the Google Keyword Planner (another keyword tool) and that one is free to use once you’ve set up an adwords account.
+It looks like a lot of the keyword information you’re provided by Nichebot Classic is coming from the Google Keyword Planner (another keyword tool) and that one is free to use once you’ve set up a Google Ads account.

 Nichebot also has it’s own setting where it tells you the competition of a keyword you’ve typed and in addition to giving you tons of related terms to the one you initially searched, you’re also going to get a red, yellow and green light status to indicate if the term is competitive or not.

 With any keyword tool, precision is absolutely necessary for success and the 2 biggest indications of precision are: The amount of traffic the keyword has and the keyword’s competition and this is where Nichebot Classic loses me because when I compared it to the current tool I use, I was getting different numbers.
 And also considering my tool has been shown to work time and time again, I couldn’t help but wonder if this one gets it right.

 To illustrate this, I did side by side comparisons between the 2 and specifically targeted terms which in Nichebot Classic are green (indicating low competition).
 I then took those same green terms, put them into my keyword tool to see what numbers I’d get.
 For the sake of generalization, I used a common term “Make money online”.

 I found very few green terms (which I expected), but then when I put those terms into the other tool, I received completely different numbers.
 First, here are 5 example keywords I took from the first tool: